Why SSL Certificate Monitoring Matters

 The Real Cost of SSL Failures

-Average cost per minute of website downtime for enterprises
+Estimated cost per minute of website downtime for enterprises (Gartner)

-Of users who will leave a site showing security warnings
+Of users who will abandon a site showing browser security warnings

 What Happens When Certificates Expire?